jc-trent/author-website-template/README.md

 Change these values to your own.
 The site uses them everywhere — your name in the header, your email in the footer, your newsletter link on buttons.
 Update them once here, and they update everywhere.

 **If you don't have something yet** (no Amazon page, no newsletter), just leave the value as an empty string: `newsletter_url: ""`.
 The site will automatically hide any buttons that would link to nowhere.
+Try it out, change the default `newsletter_url` value to `""`, and you'll see the buttons disappear in a few minutes.
+Change it to `www.google.com` and it'll come back and linking it will take you to google.

 This file also controls which book appears on your homepage: